Orlando VAWA Attorney

 - proof that you currently live in the U.S.

-There is a usual filing fee but it is not required for self-petitioning abused spouses, parents, or children.
+There is a customary filing fee, but it is not required for self-petitioning abused spouses, parents, or children.

 Help is also available from the National Domestic Violence Hotline at 1-800-799-7233 or 1-800-787-3224 (TDD).
 The hotline has information about shelters, mental health care, legal advice and other types of assistance, including information about filing for immigration status.
 For more information, visit the National Domestic Violence website.

 Contact Our VAWA Attorney in Orlando, FL

 If you know of a foreign battered spouse, child, or parent, please contact our experienced VAWA lawyer at Mubarak Law in Orlando today.
 We have helped many clients in the past and will be happy to help you too.
 We offer a free phone consultation at (407) 502-3000.
 You may also fill out our online form located on this page and we will get back to you shortly.
 We have a 24-hour emergency service.
 Your privacy is very important to us and we will keep your information confidential.